vaulty-co/docs/docs/reference/reverse-proxy.md

 title: Reverse proxy
 ---

-Using Vaulty as reverse proxy means that client sends requests directly to Vaulty without knowing where they end up.
-Vaulty forwards transformed requests to the upstream of matched route and returns transformed response back to the client.
+Using Vaulty as a reverse proxy means that client sends requests directly to Vaulty without knowing where they end up.
+Vaulty forwards transformed requests to the upstream of the matched route and returns transformed response back to the client.
 If no upstream for the route set then default upstream is used.

 <img src="/img/reverse.svg"/>